mstksg/inCode/copy/entries/io-purity.md

 handles all of it for us by giving us useful instruction primitives that we can build more complex instructions from).

 Now we have an instruction object.
-How do we actually get a computer it?
+How do we actually get a computer to use and execute it?

 For this, we rely on convention (or arbitrary specification, however you like to see it).
 A Haskell compiler will "understand" your data structures, and it